Locations:

 Care

-To naturally increase your cervical mucus, try increasing your water intake and eating more fruits and vegetables.
+To naturally increase your cervical mucus, try drinking more water and eating more fruits and vegetables.
 Certain medications and vitamins are available that claim to increase cervical mucus.
 Before taking any supplements for cervical mucus production, talk to your healthcare provider.
-They’ll want to discuss issues you’re having with conception and rule out any problems.
+They’ll want to discuss any issues you’re having and rule out any problems.

 Additional Common Questions